kanthian/octo1/README.md

     tmux attach -t octopusbus

-You can kill the tmux session with the shortcut 'C-b C-x', where C is the Control key.
+You can kill the tmux session with the shortcut 'C-b x', where C is the Control key.
 You can scroll in the tmux window using 'C-b [', then 'C-c' to stop scrolling.